Part of What Is Wrong With My Business?

 • Do not outsource the setup until the owner knows what problem the setup must solve.

-• Use Business Problem Review when the expansion question crosses market, entity, suppliers, cash, and owner capacity.
+• Use Business Owner Coaching when the expansion question crosses market, entity, suppliers, cash, and owner capacity.

 When outside help makes sense

-Outside help makes sense when the expansion decision crosses market, legal entity, tax, payroll, supplier risk, payments, and owner decision capacity.
+outside help makes sense when the expansion decision crosses market, legal entity, tax, payroll, supplier risk, payments, and owner decision capacity.
 That is not a travel plan.
 That is a business problem with geography attached.
-Use the review to find the real business problem and stop paying for the wrong fix.
+Use the consultation to choose the next business move and stop paying for the wrong commitment.

 Common questions